cooper-org/cooper/docs/source/optim.md

 # Optim

-The optim module contains classes and functions for solving constrained minimization problems (CMPs).
+The `cooper.optim` module contains classes and functions for solving constrained minimization problems (CMPs).

 This module is divided into three main parts:
 - [Constrained Optimizers](#constrained-optimizers): for solving *constrained* minimization problems.